-Personally I prefer English cucumbers because they have minimal seeds and their skin is light weight, and unwaxed for preservation.
+Personally, I prefer English cucumbers because they have minimal seeds and their skin is light weight, and unwaxed for preservation.
 This allows you the ability to keep the skin on, which I think adds a lot of nice color to your salad.

-STEP 1: Use a Mandoline
+STEP #1: Slice Cucumbers with a Mandoline

 A mandoline will create nice, even slices of cucumber for your cucumber salad.
 I think the presentation is so much nicer this way, and frankly it’s quicker too!